Dessins d'enfants, Brauer graph algebras and Galois invariants: Introduction

-A dessin d'enfant (dessin for short) is a connected bipartite graph cellularly embedded in a connected, closed and orientable surface.
+A dessin d'enfant (dessin for short) is a connected bipartite graph cellularly embedded in a connected, closed and orientable surface, with vertices coloured in black and white.
 Dessins d'enfants were introduced by Alexandre Grothendieck in his Esquisse d'un Programme \cite{Grothendieck} as a means of studying $\absgal$ as the automorphism group of a certain topological object sewn together from moduli spaces of curves with marked points.
 However, dessins d'enfants can be traced as far back as 1879 where the idea already appears in a paper by Klein \cite{Klein}.
 The central result in the theory of dessins d'enfants is \belyi's theorem \cite{belyi80} which establishes a 1-1 correspondence between isomorphism classes of dessins and isomorphism classes of smooth projective curves defined over $\algbr$ equipped with a holomorphic projection to $\rsphere$ ramified over a subset of $\zoi$.
-A remarkable consequence of \belyi's theorem is that $\absgal$ acts faithfully on the set of dessins which enables us to \emph{see} the action of $\absgal$ on number fields.
+A remarkable consequence of \belyi's theorem is that $\absgal$ acts faithfully on the set of dessins which enables us to \emph{see} the action of $\absgal$ on number fields as an action on embedded graphs.
 A major open problem of the theory is to understand the invariants of this action and consequently to be able to distinguish between any two orbits.
 Several invariants that distinguish between certain orbits are known, but we are still far from a satisfactory answer.

+In this paper we will work with dessins whose white vertices always have degree 2.
+Such a dessin is called clean.
+We can identify a clean dessin $D$ with a (not necessarily bipartite) graph $G$ by ``forgetting'' the white vertices of $D$.